-CommentSold’s customers have seen a phenomenal jump in audience engagement by using FB Live as a means to sell as well as connect with their fans.
+CommentSold’s customers have seen a phenomenal jump in audience engagement by using Facebook Live as a means to sell and connect with their fans.
 We recently asked them for their expert advice when conducting a live sale.
 Here’s what they had to say-

 Be consistent with your live broadcast schedule so your followers will become trained.
 Choose the same time, every week.
 You don't have to go live every day to be successful, but you do have the be consistent with your frequency.
 Check your Facebook Page Insights to see when your fans are typically on and plan from there.

 Shortly before going live, be sure there’s no buffering, connection problems or audio or visual issues by doing a dry run.
 You can test this without viewers by putting your video on the “only me” privacy setting.
 Just don’t forget to take that setting off when you’re ready to post again.

 To avoid your broadcast looking dark and grainy, purchase a ring halo light.
 It’ll create soft, attractive lighting to show off all the details of your products.
 It’ll also serve to make you and your models look better as a bonus.

 Related Reading: Why Top Brands Use Facebook Live

 Pre-Planning of your inventory will calm your nerves and make your Live show smooth with professionalism.
 Take time to catalog your items before going live to help your entire process.

 Smartphone users hold their phone vertically 94% of the time.
 And with 96% of social media use occurring on mobile devices, social sellers should be filming in vertical to make it easier for their mobile shoppers.

 If you are low on models, use a mannequin!
 Not everyone has an abundance of models ready to walk on camera, so until you get to that point, fake it!
 Demo your products on mannequins to show off their fit.

 Going live can sometimes be a big undertaking.
 This is especially true if you are selling through Facebook Live videos.